joelouthan/Theologicus/src/confession-1689/1689-TEACH-03-decree-of-God.md

 >1 John 4:10 (CSB) Love consists in this: not that we loved God, but that he loved us and sent his Son to be the atoning sacrifice for our sins.

+Back to the Confession:

+**Although God knows whatsoever may or can come to pass, upon all supposed conditions, yet had he not decreed anything, because he foresaw it as future, or as that which would come to pass upon such conditions.**

+>Romans 5:8 (CSB) But God proves his own love for us in that while we were still sinners, Christ died for us.

+It used to be taught, "God saw that you chose him so he chose you."
+And that is not true.

+I used to teach, "God saw me in my wickedness and he chose me."
+As though he needed my sinfulness and wickedness to elect me and predestined me to himself.

+Perhaps we will never understand this about God: that God is not a reactionary god, like an ambulance.
+But, as we have said time and time again, whatever God does for us and towards us is always out of most perfect wisdom and most perfect love.

+You and I will always think we can come up with a better way.
+But will never be the best way.
+Our way is a temporary relief from pain.
+God perfect plan is to bring you all the way home to be with him so you will feel the pain of sin no more.

 ## What God Decrees For Us: Not Condemnation But Grace Upon Grace

 >Romans 2:4 (CSB) Or do you despise the riches of his kindness, restraint, and patience, not recognizing that God’s kindness is intended to lead you to repentance?